loftwah/shop.grindmodecypher.com/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 5.4.0 - 2021-08-18 =
+= 5.4.1 - 2021-09-01 =
-* Fix - Do not ask for a Shipping Address if no Shipping Zone is defined.
-* Fix - Return HTTP 204 when webhook validation fails so Stripe won't stop sending certain webhook events after too many failed validations.
-* Fix - Possible use of an undefined variable `prepared_source`.
+* Fix - Get Subscription CustomerID from Order instead of User.
-* Add - 'wc_stripe_allowed_payment_processing_statuses' filter to customize order statuses that allow payment processing in the context of 3DS payments.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).